2023 NFL schedule release: Bold predictions, takeaways and revenge games for all 32 teams

 Chicago Bears

 The Bears aren't constructed to contend for the playoffs in 2023.
 But, with a shifting landscape in the NFC North, Chicago will end up winning three of its six divisional matchups after going 0-6 against Detroit, Green Bay and Minnesota last season.
 It starts with a win in the home opener against Green Bay followed by another win at Soldier Field against Minnesota on Oct.
-5 and culminating on Nov.
-19 in Detroit in the midst of a tough stretch with four of five games on the road from Week 8-12.
+5 and culminates on Nov.
+19 in Detroit in the midst of a tough stretch with four of five games on the road from Week 8 to 12.
 Read more from Courtney Cronin

 Detroit Lions